Thursday, November 21, 2024

 RTX Ada 5000 ~4090 RTX 9728 16820 16GB

 Does this mean all workstation GPUs are useless because their ‘gaming’ GPU equivalents are cheaper?
-Not necessarily… to understand the real difference let’s check out the performance:
+Not necessarily.
+To understand the real difference, let’s check out their performance:

 Performance

-While it’s true that they’re tailored for 3D modeling work most engineers especially 3D CAD engineers may not find it useful.
-It’s a very long topic that I may have to do a special post about but basically, they’re only useful when you work with very very complex. & large 3D models.
+While it’s true that workstation GPUs are tailored for 3D modeling work, most engineers—especially 3D CAD engineers—may not find them particularly useful.
+It’s a very broad topic that might require a dedicated post, but in summary, they are only beneficial when working with very, very complex and large 3D models.

-To give you an example consider the picture below:
+To give you an example, take a look at the picture below:

-In summary here are the instances where you should buy a laptop like this one:
+In summary, here are the instances where you should consider buying a laptop like this one:

-• Working on a company with a consumer GPU with 16GB vRAM and still having lag when using viewport.
+• When working at a company with a consumer GPU (even one with 16GB vRAM) but still experiencing lag while using the viewport.

-• To be able to use plugins and features that can only be unlocked with workstation GPUs.
-For a list check your software official website
+• To unlock plugins and features that are only supported with workstation GPUs.
+(For a list, check your software’s official website.)

 Lenovo ThinkPad P16 Gen 2